Aix-en-Provence City Guide for Visitors

-Magnetic Aix-en-Provence is one of France’s wealthier cities, with a long history of civilization and a roster of distinguished inhabitants.
-However, when visiting the “city of art and water” for the first time, it’s hard to know where to start, so we have created a city guide for your visit.
+Magnetic Aix-en-Provence is one of France's wealthier cities, with a long history of civilization and a roster of distinguished inhabitants.
+However, when visiting the "City of Art and Water" for the first time, it's hard to know where to start.
+To help you during your visit, we've created a city guide.

 Roman Aix-en-Provence

-The Romans understood the need for freshwater for a settlement to thrive and survive.
+The Romans recognized the importance of freshwater for a settlement to thrive and survive.
 They abandoned the hilltop oppidum of Entremont, which was established by the Salyens, a Celtic-Ligurian tribe (180-170 BC).
 In 122 BC, a new community was named Aquae Sextiae, the waters of Sextius, a tribute to the highly respected Roman consul Caius Sextius Calvinus.
-Strategically located, this new city had access to natural water sources, including les Etuves and les Bagniers, which supplied warm water for the Roman thermal baths.
+Strategically located, this new city had access to natural water sources, including Les Étuves and Les Bagniers, which supplied warm water for the Roman thermal baths.
 The remains of these ancient pools are at the site of a modern, luxurious spa, the Thermes Sextius.

 Thermes Sextius